Do you need travel insurance?

-For example, in one case treating multiple fractures and an artery tear in the USA, a British citizen for forced to take an air ambulance back to the UK.
+For example, in one case treating multiple fractures and an artery tear in the USA, a British citizen was forced to take an air ambulance back to the UK.

 - Getting medical care on holiday could cost you thousands of pounds.

 - Other insurance – like credit card accident cover and private health insurance – doesn’t cover most travel emergencies.

 - Without insurance, you might have to cover emergency expenses on your own – the British Consulate is unlikely to help you.

 What does travel insurance cover?